-1 Flowmeters below Camp Far West Dam at low-level outlet and powerhouse are maintained by Sacramento Municipal Utility District (SMUD) and data are not reported publicly.
+Flowmeters below Camp Far West Dam at low-level outlet and powerhouse are currently maintained by the Sacramento Municipal Utility District (SMUD) and data are not reported publicly.

-2 USGS gage 11423700 measured Camp Far West Reservoir storage, but has not been reported by USGS since September 30, 1983.
+3 USGS gage 11423700 measured Camp Far West Reservoir storage, but has not been reported by USGS since September 30, 1983.

-3 CDEC gage CFW, maintained by DWR Flood Management, reports end-of-month Camp Far West Reservoir storage and stage.
+4 CDEC gage CFW, maintained by DWR Flood Management, reports real-time Camp Far West Reservoir stage and end-of-month Camp Far West Reservoir storage-.

-4 USGS Gage 11423800, maintained by USGS, reports river stage and flow below the non-Project diversion dam for compliance with the FERC license.
+5 USGS Gage 11423800, maintained by USGS, reports river flow below the non-Project diversion dam for compliance with the FERC license.
 It is not a full flow gage.

-5 CDEC gage CFW also reports river stage and flow downstream from Camp Far West Dam.
+6 CDEC gage CFW reported computed flow downstream from Camp Far West Dam, but is inactive as of June 1, 2018.